yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/10-hol-3.2-bind-apps-to-acs-service-reg/README.md

-In the previous section we deployed a simple hello-world service to asa-e instance.
-In this section we are going to deploy the frontend of acme-fitness, configure that with Spring Cloud Gateway and validate that we are able to access the frontend.
+In this section we are going to bind the backend apps that were deployed in the previous section to Application Config Service and Service Registry.

 This diagram below shows the final result once this section is complete:
 ![diagram](images/just-services.png)

-Below are the diffrent steps that we configure/create to successfully deploy the services/apps
+Below are the diffrent steps to bind apps to Application Configuration Service and Service Registry.
 - [1.
 Create Application Configuration Service](#1-create-application-configuration-service)
   - [1.1.
 Configure apps to Application Configuration Service](#11-configure-apps-to-application-configuration-service)
 - [2.
 Bind apps to Service Registry](#2-bind-apps-to-service-registry)